-2.12(2) Witness fees.
+- 2.12(2) Witness fees.
 Witnesses shall receive from the subpoenaing party fees and expenses as are prescribed by statute for witnesses in civil actions before a district court.
-Witnesses may, however, waive such fees and expenses.

-2.12(3) Service of subpoenas.
+Witnesses may, however, waive such fees and expenses. - 2.12(3) Service of subpoenas.
 Subpoenas shall be served as provided in Iowa Code section 622.63.
-[ARC 8953B, IAB 7/28/10, effective 9/1/10]

-621-2.13(20) Form of documents.
+[ARC 8953B, IAB 7/28/10, effective 9/1/10] - 621-2.13(20) Form of documents.
 All documents, other than forms provided by the board, which relate to any proceeding before the board should be typewritten and bear the docket number of the proceeding to which it relates.
-Such documents may be single- or double-spaced at the option of the submitting party.

-621-2.14(20) Captions.
-The following captions for documents other than forms provided by the board are suggested for use in practice before the board:
+Such documents may be single- or double-spaced at the option of the submitting party. - 621-2.14(20) Captions.
+The following captions for documents other than forms provided by the board are suggested for use in practice before the board: - 2.14(1) In prohibited practice proceedings:

+Before the Public Employment Relations Board

-2.14(1) In prohibited practice proceedings: Before the Public Employment Relations Board a.
-Upon any city, or board, commission, council or agency thereof, by serving the mayor or city clerk.
+2.14(2) In proceedings pursuant to a petition: Before the Public Employment Relations Board